kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Other
-  - Describe the mechanism: Deploy the controller for each feature:
+  - Describe the mechanism:
+    - Prerequisite: InUseProtection feature gate is enabled.
+    - To enable:
+      - Deploy secret-protection-controller to enable Secret protection
+      - Deploy configmap-protection-controller to enable Configmap protection
+    - To disable:
-    - secret-protection-controller
+      - Undeploy secret-protection-controller to disable Secret protection
-    - configmap-protection-controller
+      - Undeploy configmap-protection-controller to disable Configmap protection
   - Will enabling / disabling the feature require downtime of the control plane?
 No.
   - Will enabling / disabling the feature require downtime or reprovisioning